 Modern experience Communications sites come with three different templates.
-The Topic template creates a news-like, blog site with places to publish news, events, content, and documents.
+The Topic template creates a news-like blog site with places to publish news, events, content, and documents.
 Various elements are prepopulated on the page.
-Each element is customized with title, contents, and links.
-Unneeded elements are deleted, or new elements added.
+Each element is customized with titles, contents, and links.
+Unneeded elements are deleted, or new elements are added.
 With each addition or deletion, the page reconfigures itself to maintain a usable look and feel.

 To put it all together, the Modern SharePoint experience offers Hub sites.
 Hub sites are typically built from a communication site template and serve to link and organize the other team and communication sites, as well as serve as a common starting place.
 Hub sites are also a good place to start organizational branding to carry into the other site models.

 An organization can create up to 2,000 Hub sites.
 However, individual sites can only be associated with one hub.
 The main usage of a Hub site is to provide either association or navigation to other sites in the modern experience.
 Sites associated with a Hub site can roll content up to the Hub site, surfacing important content from individual sites to a larger group of users.
 For navigation purposes, Hub sites offer a place to collect and display links to data and other Team or Communication Sites that might otherwise go unnoticed or that are difficult to find.